ChristopherRoy1/logitrack/readme.md

 ## About
-Logitrack is an inventory management system developed for the Shopify Summer 2022 Backend Developer Intern Challenge!
+Logitrack is an inventory management system that allows a logistics company to manage their warehouse's inventory.

 It implements basic CRUD functionality for items, along with the ability to assign inventory to shipments.